 The famous quote attributed to the educator and author Peter Drucker, “If you can’t measure it, you can’t manage it,” is both a fundraiser’s best dream and worst nightmare.

 It is common knowledge that to effectively manage donor relationships and see the greatest success in your fundraising program, you must build strong ties between your prospects and your organization’s mission.
 Relationships will always be the foundation of a fruitful fundraising program.
 But, you can’t build a relationship on metrics.

-Healthcare institutions are facing a growing need to increase fundraising in support of more expensive programming and life-saving medical interventions.
+Healthcare institutions are facing a growing need to increase fundraising in support of more expensive programming and life-saving medical interventions, as well as increases in demand for capacity and other associated services as a result of the COVID-19 pandemic.
 While relationships have and will continue to be the foundation on which a successful fundraising program is built, the most effective way to increase a fundraising team’s capacity is through the development, implementation, and analysis of fundraising metrics.
 Relationships will never go away, but metrics must be measured and analyzed to see continued growth.

 What are Fundraising Metrics and Why Should We Use them?

 Metrics are individual data points about your program that serve as tools to measure fundraising activity.
 Often a catch-all term, the measurement of metrics requires deep thought, strategy, testing, and right-sizing to effectively support each fundraising program.